School Holiday Sessions

 8 - 12 year olds

-• Wild Builders - Tuesday 14th April at VASSE BUSH CAMP
+Fire-Maker - Tues 14th and Wed 15th July April at VASSE BUSH CAMP

-At our 2-day FIRE MAKER workshop , under the guidance of passionate nature mentors, we will make a unique wooden-handled ferrocerium fire kit, striker and a leather tinder pouch.
+At our 2-day Fire-Maker workshop , under the guidance of passionate nature mentors, we will make a unique wooden-handle ferrocerium fire kit and a leather tinder pouch.
 We will practice knife safety, learn how to use our new fire kits and have heaps of fun!

 FAQs

-• Generally we have found 7 yo’s are not quite developmentally prepared for the formal learning and responsibilities expected at our programs.
+Generally we have found 7 yo’s are not quite developmentally prepared for the formal learning and responsibilities expected at our programs.
 The 8 year old has the foundational level of skill and independence needed for our programs.
-You are welcome to enrol your 7 year-old but they will need to accompanied by an adult for the duration of the program.
+They will need to wait till they hit 8. :)

 Often, we have found, people gaze back fondly at times with friends and family in wilderness settings.
 Perhaps you remember a camping trip, a day out fishing with dad or time exploring a river with a close friend.